 Achieving 100% meter penetration is challenging for other reasons too, the most significant being that 22% of properties in the North West are supplied through common supply pipes, making individual meters difficult and more expensive to implement.
 Common supply pipes are where flats, apartments and other large shared buildings are supplied through one main supply pipe, and there is no area in which to place an individual meter upstream of a property's supply.
 Occupants may opt for a meter to be installed inside their home, however we've assumed that some customers who haven't already opted for a meter are unlikely to do so in the future during a proactive metering programme.
-Our full metering options currently assume relaying common supply pipes after 2030 to achieve full metering.
-This is not considered cost-effective, however the benefits of this approach are key to achieving our per capita consumption targets.
-In future, there may be a different, more cost-effective, approach to full metering but we have built our current options on a present-day view of the world.
+In our draft plan, full metering options assumed relaying common supply pipes after 2030 to achieve full metering.
+This is not considered cost-effective, however, and we have removed this option from our final plan as it is no longer needed with the introduction of a non-household smart metering programme and the acceleration of water labelling which is now assumed to be implemented in 2025.
+We have introduced a non-household smart metering option in response to consultation feedback and to meet new government interim targets for demand reductions (see Section 1.2).
+This programme will replace all non-household meters with smart meters by 2030.